smguru/pragmagrid.github.io/_posts/2016-08-22-hackathon-pragma31-topic2.md

 **Possible projects**:

 * An API for querying the Cloud Scheduler database for registered sites and real-time visualizations of the results for PRAGMA Testbed sites.
-The visualization can be a google map (or other map) with PRAGMA sites geolocated.
+The visualization can be a google map (or other map) that shows PRAGMA sites geolocated.
+Hint: each site has Latitude, Longitude, Name, ENT-enabled attributes that will need to be used.
+The result of this visualization should be viewed in the browser

-* New visualization that monitors current bookings (running virtual clusters), on what sites, and what is remaining site availability.
-Possibly name of a virtual cluster (type of disk image requested.
-This info is specified in the booking request)
+* New visualization that monitors current bookings (each booking is a running virtual cluster).
+  Each PRAGMA site information includes :

+      * CPU available (total)
+      * Memory available (total)
+      * Name
+      * ENT-enabled or not

+  Each reservationion information includes :

+      * resource where it runs
+      * CPU used
+      * memory used
+      * VC name (virtual cluster disk image name)

+  You can choose to present site remaiing capacity, types of running bookings, etc. from using information about sites and runnign bookings.
+  The result of this visualizatio should be viewed in the browser.

 **Resources**: